avianflu18/swgoh/README.md

 -Enable Android Debug Bridge

-Not tested on iOS, but AirTestIDE and script should be able to connect to iOS device and script
+Not verified on iOS.
+It may work on iOS with a bit of work.
+Script is simple image recognition and AirTestIDE is capable of interfacing with iOS devices. https://airtest.doc.io.netease.com/en/IDEdocs/device_connection/4_ios_connection/